 Santa Monica continues to draw a staggering amount of visitors, with over 8 million annual tourists who flock to the city for attractions and of course the food.
 That number doesn’t even include the steady stream of Angelenos who cruise over to Santa Monica, many of whom are looking for family-friendly restaurants.
-Learn about eight great restaurants to complement a day (or night) out with family.
+Learn about seven great restaurants to complement a day (or night) out with family.
 By Joshua Lurie

 Back on the Beach Café

 Technically, Back on the Beach Café has an indoor dining room, but why bother?
 Kids will love eating with their toes in the sand at a sun-soaked restaurant with plenty of bicycle parking, bobbing pigeons, and a sea blue façade that matches the adjacent Pacific Ocean.
 Back on the Beach Café dates to 1989 and now resides next to Annenberg Community Beach House and an inviting kid-friendly playground.
 Dishes like buttermilk pancakes, breakfast burritos, and burgers come as no surprise.
 North African shakshuka, on the other hand, combines crumbled house-made lamb sausage, poached eggs, tomato and pepper stew, and diced feta cheese for a fun change of pace.
 The restaurant’s open for breakfast and lunch year-round, and for dinner in summer.

 Bru’s Wiffle – A Waffle Joint